Technology is continually changing and impacting the way we live our lives. Nowhere is this more evident than in the ways we manage money.

 Banks and financial institutions are learning that they need to invest money into cybersecurity and do all they can to plug existing loopholes in their systems.
 However, it’s safe to say that hackers will never stop trying to find new ways to steal user information and assets.
 As soon as one loophole is closed, another is often found, leaving investors and customers open to fraud.

 One approach is to encrypt all data transmissions across all processes in financial institutions.
-Dedicated VPN-enabled networks can essentially create a bubble to mitigate the risk factor.
+Dedicate VPN-enabled networks can essentially create a bubble to mitigate the risk factor.
 Individuals can follow suit by always using VPN technology when banking on mobile or desktop.